 We'd like you to remember your move for the right reasons.

-We take pride in our reputation and it’s not by chance that the majority of our clients have previously used our services.
-We aim to help all of our buyers again when they choose to move on.
+It's not by chance that the majority of our clients have previously used our services and our aim is to help all of our buyers again when they choose to move on.

 We will take time to understand your requirements to ensure you are notified of properties that may interest you.
 All of us live locally, or have done so and there should always be someone available to describe a property's location, how to get there or just local intel.

 This website includes guides to each area we cover with details of transport links, local services and schools.
 On each property page a schools tab with take you to an interactive map showing local schools as well as rail stations.

 We won't pressure you to use any in-house mortgage broker or conveyancer but instead we are happy to recommend professional mortgage advisers or solicitors on the merit of their service rather those that just offer us commission.

 The current standard rates of SDLT (Stamp Duty) are as follows;